seapagan/ubuntu-win-bootstrap/README.md

 # Bootstrap script for the Windows Subsystem for Linux (WSL)

+PLEASE BE AWARE : This information is quite out of date, and WSL has moved on since it was written.
+Now, my other repo [`Linux Comfy Chair`][lcc] should work for the WSL Ubuntu images and other Debian-based Distros.

 This is a very simple (for now) script to set up a NEW UNMODIFIED [`Windows Subsystem for Linux`][wsl] (WSL hereafter) with the following functionality :

 * Updated to the latest package versions from Ubuntu upstream.